MSingerLab/COMETSC/docs/source/quickstart.rst

 See some :doc:`examples<Output>` for details on what the outputs should look like.

-.. note:: Why are genes I don't want showing up in my output?? -> Our
+.. note:: Why does my output contain genes that are not relevant
+          (e.g. are secreted rather than cell-surface)??
-	  current marker list is inclusive rather than exclusive.
+	  Our current marker list is inclusive rather than exclusive.
 If you find irrelevant non surface markers (e.g. secreted), you can manualy delete them from the list you used and upload the new list.